 Strategies to save capital gains tax on property sales

-Under Section 54, reinvest the sale proceeds in another residential property within the prescribed time to claim exemption on long-term capital gains. - Capital Gains Account Scheme (CGAS):
+Invest in another residential property: Under Section 54, reinvest the sale proceeds in another residential property within the prescribed timeline to claim exemption on long-term capital gains.

-If you’re unable to reinvest immediately, deposit the gains in a CGAS account before the due date of filing your ITR to retain tax exemption eligibility. - Invest in specified bonds:
+Capital Gains Account Scheme: If immediate reinvestment is not possible, deposit the gains in a CGAS account before the income tax return due date to retain exemption eligibility.

-Under Section 54EC, invest up to ₹50 lakh in NHAI or REC bonds within six months of the sale to claim exemption on long-term gains. - Set off capital losses:
+Invest in specified bonds: Under Section 54EC, invest up to ₹50 lakh in NHAI or REC bonds within six months of sale to claim exemption on long term gains.

 How to report short term capital gains in income tax returns?